0x70b1a5/lugso/raw/079_questions.md

 **${INT}$** attaches to the auxiliary when forming a question.

-${g: consume-knowledge can-INT referent-ACC DET.DIST blood-GEN 2SG}$
+${g: consume--knowledge can-INT referent-ACC DET.DIST blood-GEN 2SG}$

 _Can you learn what that blood portends?_